Hankin-Liu/procstat-release/README.md

 1. procstat depends on eBPF and CORE features.
 2. libelf is need to run procstat.
 3. procstat needs to access internet, it must get authorize from server before working.
-4. nm, cppfilt must be installed in your OS.
+4. readelf, cppfilt must be installed in your OS.

 ### Limitation
 Before start this program, please set up below settings.